 “Truly, truly, I say to you, an hour is coming, and is now here, when the dead will hear the voice of the Son of God, and those who hear will live.”
 (John 5:25)

 What is the Family mission (part 1b)?
-The raising of the dead that could be spiritual or physical.
+The raising of the physically dead.
 Jesus was going to demonstrate this resurrection power a number of times and John, in his gospel, is going to focus on that power before Jesus Himself is put to death.
 This statement of Jesus has a future hope (“an hour is coming”), but also a present reality (“and is now here”).
 Resurrection power is here on the earth now, because the Logos is here and “in Him is life” (John 1:4).
 For those of us who receive and believe Him, there is the future hope of resurrection into eternal life with Him but also the present reality of the resurrection power at work in our daily lives both spiritually and physically.
 The resurrection power of Jesus touches every part of our lives now and for ever.
 Jesus Himself now restates that fact:

 “For as the Father has life in himself, so he has granted the Son also to have life in himself.”
 (John 5:26)

 How is the Family mission accomplished (part 2a)?
 In Him is life.
 The Family mission is accomplished in Christ.

 This life is found no one else.
 This is crucial to John’s argument.
 Right from the beginning of his gospel he is offering a life that is way beyond what we live, a life really worth living.
 The message that he wants us to get is this, this life is in the Son, the Logos, the One and Only of the Father, the Christ, the Messiah, Jesus.
 And it is only found in Him.